The First Cut Is the Deepest: Certifications

+Release history

 Papa Dee version

 Swedish musician Papa Dee released a reggae cover of "The First Cut Is the Deepest" in 1995.
 It was released as the first single from his fourth album, The Journey (1996), and remains his most commercially successful track.
 Scoring chart success in Europe, it peaked at No. 5 in Sweden, No. 9 in Denmark and Norway, No. 20 in Austria, and No. 38 in Iceland.

 Critical reception

 Pan-European magazine Music & Media wrote, "Dee-lightfully our Swedish Papa tackles the old Cat Stevens hit in a pop dance-infused reggae style with a snappy ragga interlude.
 Radio, club and dub edits are available too."